Marla Stromberg, M.Sc.

 BABCP Accredited Cognitive-Behavioural Therapist

-Originally from Canada, I have been living in London for over twenty years.
+Originally from Canada, I have been living in London for over twenty-five years.
 My academic background is in both Education and Psychology.
 My M.Sc was obtained at University College London in Experimental Methods in Psychology.

 In 1994 I obtained my CBT qualification from University College London’s (UCL’s) Academic Department of Psychiatry.
 The UCL Behavioural Psychotherapy course was the first CBT course to be set up in the UK.
 It ran from 1970-2002.